bilderkiste/xmlcam/readme.md

   &lt;&sol;circle&gt;
 &lt;&sol;translate&gt;
 </pre>
+The center of the circle in this examle is now at (120,70).
 <h2>Settings</h2>
 <p>You can define your own settings for xmlCam.
 At the moment there are only a few settings to be done available.</p>
 <pre>security-height = 5;         // The security height for a G0 move above the workpiece.<br />workbench = 0, 0, 400, 400;  // The bounds of the workbench (xmin, ymin, xmax, ymax).<br />step = 50;                   // The ruler and grid steps for graphical view.</pre>